SuiMachine/AVP2PH-Custom-Launcher/README.md

-Aliens vs. Predator 2 - Custom Launcher
+Aliens vs. Predator 2: Primal Hunt - Custom Launcher
 ============
-A custom launcher for Aliens vs. Predator 2, written in C#.
+A custom launcher for Aliens vs. Predator 2: Primal Hunt, written in C# (with elements of C++ and ASM)

 Features
 --------